 After obtaining her degree Cas Holmes received awards to study paper and textiles in Japan and India.
 Exhibiting and working internationally on community and educational projects she develops an individual response to process and ideas.
 She is a supporter of environmental projects such as Plantlife

 On line interviews by Textileartist and Podcast by Stitchery Stories gives an insight into her community practice.
-Recent projects include an exhibition of her work ‘Stitch Stories’ at the Visions Art Museum , San Diego and guest exhibition at the Quiltfestival, Luxembourg.
-She is currently working on an new work for exhibitions in Germany and the UK in 2018 A tutor at West Dean college she also speaks and runs mixed media workshops/projects for guilds and groups in the UK and abroad.
+Recent projects include an exhibition of her work ‘Stitch Stories’ at the Visions Art Museum, San Diego.
+In 2018 she is a guest exhibitor at Nadelwelt and the Knitting and Stitching Shows, London and Harrogate with her collaboration Tea Flora Tales.
+A tutor at West Dean college she also speaks and runs mixed media workshops/projects for guilds and groups in the UK and abroad.
 You can read her biography on Axisweb.

 We live in a world where the line between human and nature is often drawn with a definitive thick black marker.
 We have our world and they have theirs.
 There is urban and there is wilderness, human society and the lack of it, but that is rarely how it is in reality.
 The real world is full of complexity, of a strong and binding interconnection between human and natural environments.
 Cas often finds this interconnection in the fragile world of the in-between, literally at the places where nature and urban meet, such as gutters, the edge of agricultural field systems, domestic gardens, old industrial land.
 These are the places where weeds are rampant and the man-made lies half-forgotten.